 Depending on traffic vulnerabilities, priorities (which are rarely respected) should be the following:

-- 3rd Public transport
+3rd public transport

-- Respect traffic lights and traffic signs.
+- Respect traffic lights and traffic signals.

 - Wear a helmet, a silly fall can be serious if you hit your head.